smeldrum/Cykel-Web-App/README.md

 ![Mockup of website design](mockup.jpg)

 # Comments by Ming:
-* Motivation is a hard problem.
+* Good.
+Not terribly original but motivation is a hard problem.